gctools-outilsgc/directory-fe/README.md

 ### Developing with Docker

-If you do not have these services spun you can create a full end to end environment through Docker
+If you do not have these services spun you can create a full end to end environment through

+`docker-compose` up will deploy and configure to work together the following services:
+- Directory-fe on port 8008
+- Profile service
+- Notification service
+- Search
+- RabbitMQ
+- Account on port 8080

 ```
 cd docker-e2e